“That’s absolutely ridiculous. You would never do that on a real call.”

 This is the purpose of our NREMT prep apps: They train students to think more critically than the average class exam requires.
 They train them how to read and analyze NREMT-style questions.
 And they train them to be more thoughtful and effective providers.

 Our famous EMT, AEMT and Paramedic PASS apps are a little more challenging than the NREMT itself.
 We did that on purpose.
-If you can succeed on the PASS practice exams, you can succeed on the National Registry.
+If you can succeed on PASS practice exams, you can succeed on the NREMT.
 Check out the PASS apps.

-In one hour, learn how to analyze NREMT test questions.
-This video walks you through nine practice NREMT questions (including samples of TEIs) and teaches you how to approach challenging questions for the best chance of success.
+In two hours, learn how to analyze NREMT test questions.
+This video walks you through practice NREMT questions (including TEIs) and teaches you how to approach challenging questions.
+There’s nothing else like it!
 Stream from LC-Ready.com.